Las Vegas Raiders

 Al Davis owned the team from 1972 until his death in 2011.
 Control of the franchise was then given to Al's son Mark Davis, with Al's wife Carol maintaining ownership.
 The Raiders are known for their extensive fan base and distinctive team culture.
 The Raiders have had 17 former players who have been enshrined in the Pro Football Hall of Fame as well as two former coaches and Al Davis.
-They have previously played at Kezar Stadium and Candlestick Park in San Francisco, Frank Youell Field and Oakland Coliseum in Oakland, and the Los Angeles Memorial Coliseum in Los Angeles.
+They have previously played at Kezar Stadium and Candlestick Park in San Francisco, Frank Youell Field and the Oakland Coliseum in Oakland, and the Los Angeles Memorial Coliseum in Los Angeles.

-Franchise history
+In December 2024, the Raiders were among the first teams in NFL history to sell an ownership stake to outside private equity investors.
+15% of the franchise was sold, with 10% going to Tom Brady and his business partner, Tom Wagner of Knighthead Capital, at a cost of $220 million.
+The deal valued the Raiders at $3.5 billion, much lower than previous estimates which had the team valued at $7.8 billion.
+As a result, Brady had to pay 10% in additional fees to league owners for the favorable terms to become part of the Raiders.

+History

 First Oakland era (1960–1981)

 The Oakland Raiders were originally going to be called the "Oakland Señors" after a name-the-team contest had that name finish first, but after being the target of local jokes, the name was changed to the Raiders before the 1960 season began.
-Having enjoyed a successful collegiate coaching career as an assistant coach at Navy during the 1950s, San Francisco native Eddie Erdelatz was hired as the Raiders' first head coach.
+Having enjoyed a successful collegiate coaching career at Navy during the 1950s, San Francisco native Eddie Erdelatz was hired as the Raiders' first head coach.
 On February 9, 1960, after rejecting offers from the NFL's Washington Redskins and the AFL's Los Angeles Chargers, Erdelatz accepted the Raiders' head coaching position.
 In January 1960, the Raiders were established in Oakland, and, because of NFL interference with the original eighth franchise owner, were the last team of eight in the new American Football League to select players, thus relegated to the remaining talent available (see below).

 The 1960 Raiders 42-man roster included 28 rookies and only 14 veterans.
 Among the Raiders rookies were future Pro Football Hall of Fame inductee center Jim Otto and future Raiders head coach, quarterback Tom Flores.
-In their debut year under Erdelatz, the Raiders finished with a 6–8 record.
+In their debut year under Erdelatz, the Raiders finished with a 6–8 record and a 3rd-place finish in the AFL West Division.

 On September 18, 1961, Erdelatz was dismissed after the Raiders were outscored 77–46 in the first two games of the season.
 On September 24, 1961, after the dismissal of Erdelatz, management named Los Angeles native and offensive line coach Marty Feldman as the Raiders head coach.
 The team finished the 1961 season with a 2–12 record.